 Preloading ensures your visitors get the speedier cached version of your site right away.

 When you activate WP Rocket for the first time, the plugin generates a cached version of your content right away.

 Under active preloading, there are several other options.

 You can activate sitemap-based cache preloading options, as well.

-Sitemap-based cache preloading means that WP Rocket will automatically detect sitemaps generated by popular plugins and preload it for you.
+Sitemap preloading means that WP Rocket will automatically detect sitemaps generated by popular caching plugins and preload it for you.

-So all the hard work is taken care of.
+So all the hard work is taken care of by the cache preloading.

 Alternatively, you can specify your own sitemap by entering it in the sitemaps for pre-loading text field.

 GZIP is a free and open-source algorithm that compresses and decompresses files.

 The reduction in size helps save storage space.